 What is something your students would be surprised to know about you?

 First of all, I listen to hip-hop/rap and have for many years.
+Since hip-hop/rap began as a forum for social justice, equity, and advocacy that shared the plight of underserved youth, it has continued to be intriguing to me.
 Second, I am a true introvert, and I am very nervous to stand before my class and begin each semester.
 Third, I graduated from high school when I was 16 years old.
 Fourth, I was once a cheerleader, gymnast, and bodybuilder.
-Finally, I was one of 15 historians in the country invited to the White House in 2013.
+Finally, I was 1 of 15 historians in the country invited to the White House in 2013.

 When not working, you can find me …